ati-ozgur/course-python/2023/Labs/Lab02/Lab02.md

 ## Question 01: Input and Print 1

-Ask the use following inputs in different lines.
+Ask the user following inputs in different lines.

 	- Their name
 	- Their birth year